 Centurion Vision System

 The North American LASIK and Eye Surgery Center is proud to be using the Centurion Vision System.
-Using ultrasound energy, it breaks up and removes cataracts with phacoemulsification, the most advanced technology platform for cataract removal.
+Using ultrasound energy, it breaks up and removes cataracts with phacoemulsification.

 This system allows the eye surgeons to remove cataracts more effectively than ever before.
 Unlike other phacoemulsification technologies, it optimizes every step of the cataract removal procedure.